 How do regional trade organizations work with regard to the market for corporate control?
 What role do national differences with regard to corporate control play in the regional arena?

-How does corporate governance get the rules it has?
-How much and in what ways do national institutional legacies matter?
 How much power does business have to get its way?
 How does it wield that power?
 Through position or persuasion?

 Can the nation-state control firms?
 Or do firms control nation-states?
 What are the consequences of business power?